krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

     1. The list marker is indented here with another indent following the marker.
-Due to the indentation and lazy syntax, this is a sublist of the above unordered list.
+Due to the indentation and lazy syntax, this is a sub list of the above unordered list.

 ```